October 2021

 Vaccines and Side Effects

-Fast forward a year, the world has a few more candidates, and everyone expects vaccination to start in full steam.
+Fast-forward a year, and the world has a few more candidates, and everyone expects vaccination to start in full steam.
 But the excitement has partly given way to confusion and scepticism.
 The news of rare blood clots dominated the news, governments gave conflicting guidance, and the public was puzzled.
-And, the anti-vaxxers got more ammunition for their kitty.
+And the anti-vaxxers got more ammunition for their kitty.

 Perceptions of Risk in Life